 And that is you will not get access to any genealogical records like you would with the former.

 So, if you want to find more about your ancestors through records then Family Tree DNA is the company to go with.

 Family Tree DNA vs. MyHeritage DNA

-One more advantage of Family Tree DNA over MyHeritage DNA is that you will have much better chance of finding relatives, as they have a much larger community genealogists.
+One more advantage of Family Tree DNA over MyHeritage DNA is that you will have a much better chance of finding relatives, as they have a much larger community of genealogists.